905-864-6888 Milton, Ontario

 Unlike the previous two, this city is located in southeast Alberta.
 Lethbridge, too, has a population of over 100,000 residents.

-Due to its proximity to the Canadian Rockies, Lethbridge offers mild winters and warmer summers.
+Due to its proximity to the Canadian Rockies, Lethbridge offers mild winters and warmer summers, making it one of the warmest places to live in Alberta.

 In Lethbridge, you can purchase a house at an average price of around $345,000.